Neisseria gonorrhoeae: Surface molecules

+Opa proteins

+Phase-variable opacity-associated (Opa) adhesin proteins are used by N. gonorrhoeae as part of evading the immune response in a host cell.
+At least 12 Opa proteins are known, and the many variations of surface proteins make recognizing N. gonorrhoeae and mounting a defense by immune cells more difficult.
+Opa proteins are in the outer membrane and facilitate a response when the bacteria interacts with a variety of host cells.
+These proteins bind to various epithelial cells, and allow N. gonorrhoeae to increase the length of infection as well as increase the amount of invasion into other host cells.

+Type IV pili

-Dynamic polymeric protein filaments called type IV pili allow N. gonorrhoeae to adhere to and move along surfaces.
+Dynamic polymeric protein filaments called type IV pili allow N. gonorrhoeae to do many bacterial processes, including adhesion to surfaces, transformation competence, twitching motility, and immune response evasions.
 To enter the host the bacteria uses the pili to adhere to and penetrate mucosal surfaces.
-The pili are a necessary virulence factor for N. gonorrhoeae; without them, the bacterium is unable to cause infection.
-To move, individual bacteria use their pili like a grappling hook: first, they are extended from the cell surface and attach to a substrate.
+The pili are a pivotal virulence factor for N. gonorrhoeae; without them, the bacterium is unable to promote colonization.
+For motility, individual bacteria use their pili in a manner that resembles a grappling hook: first, they are extended from the cell surface and attach to a substrate.
 Subsequent pilus retraction drags the cell forward.
 The resulting movement is referred to as twitching motility.
-N. gonorrhoeae is able to pull 100,000 times its own weight, and the pili used to do so are amongst the strongest biological motors known to date, exerting one nanonewton.
+N. gonorrhoeae can pull 100,000 times its own weight, and the pili used to do so are amongst the strongest biological motors known to date, exerting one nanonewton.
 The PilF and PilT ATPase proteins are responsible for powering the extension and retraction of the type IV pilus, respectively.
 The adhesive functions of the gonococcal pilus play a role in microcolony aggregation and biofilm formation.

-Surface proteins called Opa proteins can be used to bind to receptors on immune cells and prevent an immune response.
-At least 12 Opa proteins are known and the many permutations of surface proteins make recognizing N. gonorrhoeae and mounting a defense by immune cells more difficult.
+These pili are also used to avoid immune responses from the cell they are invading by having their type IV pili antigenically vary.
+The main pilus filament is replaced by variable DNA sequences very frequently.
+By doing this process rapidly, they can create a diversity of pili on their surface and evade the host cell's immune response.

+Lipooligosaccharide

-Lipooligosaccharide (LOS) is a low-weight version of lipopolysaccharide present on the surfaces of most other Gram-negative bacteria.
+Lipooligosaccharide is a low-weight version of lipopolysaccharide present on the surfaces of most other Gram-negative bacteria.
 It is a sugar (saccharide) side chain attached to lipid A (thus "lipo-") in the outer membrane coating the cell wall of the bacteria.
 The root "oligo" refers to the fact that it is a few sugars shorter than the typical lipopolysaccharide.
-As an endotoxin, LOS provokes inflammation.
-The shedding of LOS by the bacteria is responsible for local injury in, for example, pelvic inflammatory disease.
-Although its main function is as an endotoxin, LOS may disguise itself with host sialic acid and block initiation of the complement cascade.
+As an endotoxin, it provokes inflammation.
+The shedding of lipooligosaccharide by the bacteria is sometimes responsible for issues associated with pelvic inflammatory disease.
+Although it functions primarily as an endotoxin, lipooligosaccharide may disguise itself with host sialic acid and block initiation of the complement cascade.